jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 └── @snobclass
 ```

-The **@snobclass** folder contains files defining the SNOBFit class, and the functions that it uses to run an optimisation, and the **@snobHandler** folder contains functions that allow the class to handle things like plotting and saving to files.
-As our SNOBFit interface is a wrapper around the implementation provided by Huyer and Neumaier, it uses some of the code they wrote to call the SNOBFit algorithm.
+The **@snobclass** folder contains files defining the SNOBFit class, and the functions that it uses to run an optimisation.
+The **@snobHandler** folder contains functions that allow the class to handle things like plotting and saving to files.
+As our SNOBFit interface is a wrapper around the implementation provided by Huyer and Neumaier, it uses parts of their code to call the SNOBFit algorithm.
 The folders **+snobfcn** and **+minq5** contain files from their original implementation.

 The important folders for defining your own custom optimisation are **+objfcn** and **+confcn**.
-All of the *objective function* definitions are stored in **+objfcn** and all of the *constraint function* definitions are stored in **+confcn**.
-Once you have written your function definitions (following the procedure described below), you will need to save them to the appropriate folders.
+All of the *objective function* definitions are stored in **+objfcn**, while all of the *constraint function* definitions are stored in **+confcn**.
+Once you have written your function definitions (following the procedure outlined below), you will need to save them to the appropriate folders.

 ### Writing an Objective Function for an Unconstrained Optimisation

 For an unconstrained optimisation, your objective function must:
 * Take a SNOBFit object (an instance of the SNOBFit class) as its only argument
-* Return a 1D array of objective function values at each set of input parameters
-* Each cell of the output array corresponds to the function value at a different set of reaction conditions
+* Return a 1D array of objective function values at each set of input parameters, where each cell of the output array corresponds to the function value at a different set of reaction conditions

 An example objective function from the SNOBFit package is the *hsf18* 2D surface in **+objfcn**:
 ```
 function f = hsf18(SNOB)

-    x1 = SNOB.next(:,1);      % x1 is the first input parameter
+    x1 = SNOB.next(:,1);      % x1 is a 1D column vector for the first input parameter
-    x2 = SNOB.next(:,2);      % x2 is the second input parameter
+    x2 = SNOB.next(:,2);      % x2 is a 1D column vector for the second input parameter

-    f = 0.01*x1.^2 + x2.^2;   % f is a 1D column vector containing function values at each set of input parameters (x1,x2)
+    f = 0.01*x1.^2 + x2.^2;   % f is a 1D column vector, where the *i*th elemement f(*i*) contains the function value at (x1(*i*),x2(*i*))

 end
 ```